onsi/ginkgo/docs/MIGRATING_TO_V2.md

 #### Ordered Decoration
 Spec containers (i.e. `Describe` and `Context` blocks) can now be labelled with the `Ordered` decoration.
 Specs within `Ordered` containers will always run in the order they appear and will never be randomized.
 In addition, when running in parallel, specs in an `Ordered` containers will always run on the same process to ensure spec order is preserved.
 When a spec in an `Ordered` container fails, all subsquent specs in the container are skipped.

+`Ordered` containers also support `BeforeAll` and `AfterAll` setup nodes.
+These nodes will run just once - the `BeforeAll` will run before any ordered tests in the container run; the `AfterAll` will run after all the ordered tests in the container are finished.

 Ordered containers are documented in more details in the [Ordered Container](https://github.com/onsi/ginkgo/blob/ver2/docs/index.md#ordered-containers) section of the documentation.

 #### Label Decoration